Struggling with pelvic pain, urinary incontinence, or another of the following pelvic floor dysfunctions?

 - Sexual dysfunction

 - Urinary incontinence

 - Vulvodynia (painful vulva)

 You are not alone.
-More than one-third of American women have a pelvic floor disorder.
+More than one-third of American women have a pelvic health disorder.
 As frustrating as these conditions are, there is hope.
 Grace Cottage can help.

 The pelvic floor muscles are at the base of your pelvis.
 They support your bladder, uterus and vagina or prostate, and rectum.
 When the pelvic floor muscles aren’t working correctly, you may experience pelvic pain when you go to the bathroom or during sex.
 Or you may have leaking urine or have to urinate too often.